freenas/freenas-docs/userguide/tasks.rst

 schedule for running a cloud sync task.
 The time selected is when the Cloud Sync task is allowed to begin.
 The cloud sync runs until finished, even after the time selected.
-To stop the cloud sync task before it is finished click
+To stop the cloud sync task before it is finished, click
 |ui-options| :menuselection:`--> Stop`.

 An example is shown in